by Belinda Roddie

 All I do is drink and speculate about where she is and why.
 And all the words that I could say to her just shrivel up and die.

 I was never good with odes or rhymes.
 I spent too much on drugs in my youth.
 In my fifth wheel RV, she'd be honest with me, but I never could tell her the truth.

-But whoever she's with, maybe he's more open and can wear his heart on his sleeve.
+But whomever she's with, maybe he's more open and can wear his heart on his sleeve.
 I would never demand she'd return to me, because moving on is my dream.

 If she's with a man who's blond like me, may his locks be as bright as the sun.
 And if they fall in love and start a family, then I pray that he's really the one.